 The MacBook Pro has a great screen, but sometimes, it's just too small for some projects.
 An external monitor with USB-C makes it easier than ever to connect your MacBook Pro, and some models even allow you to charge your MacBook and connect the display with a single cable, so you don't have to worry about carrying an external charger or adapter.
 This also leaves an extra USB-C port on your Mac free for other adapters or peripherals.

-The Dell U3818DW is the best monitor for a MacBook Pro that we've tested so far.
+The Dell U3818DW is the best monitor for MacBook Pro that we've tested so far.
 It has some great features that make it very easy to get the most out of your Mac, whether it's a MacBook Pro, MacBook, or Mac Mini.
-It has a USB-C port, which supports power delivery of up to 95W, so you can charge your Mac while you work, with a single cable, leaving your other USB-C ports free for other adapters or peripherals.
+It has a USB-C port, which supports power delivery of up to 95W, so you can charge your Mac while you work with a single cable, leaving your other USB-C ports free for other adapters or peripherals.

 This is an impressive monitor for multitasking.
 The impressive 3840x1600 resolution is great for multitasking, as you can comfortably work with multiple windows open at once.
 Unfortunately, this high resolution comes at a cost, as the USB ports on the back are limited to USB 2.0 speeds when connected with a single USB-C cable.
 This shouldn't be an issue for most people, though.